ozobianwadibia/The-Team/README.md

-# teamU
+# The-Team

-## Using TeamU
+## Using The-Team

 This is a team management app.

 The user starts by opening the index page.
 This contains the login.
-The correct credentials will grant the user access otherwise an alert or warning will pop up.
+The correct credentials (temporarily it is: Admin & Team, respectively) will grant the user access otherwise an alert or warning will pop up.

 ![login](./screenshots/login.PNG)